Software relicensing: Cases

-Another case was the relicensing of GPLv2 licensed linux kernel header files to the BSD license by Google for their Android library Bionic.
+Another case was the relicensing of GPLv2 licensed Linux kernel header files to the BSD license by Google for their Android library Bionic.
 To get rid of the GPL, Google claimed that the header files were cleaned from any copyright-able work, reducing them to non-copyrightable "facts".
 This interpretation was challenged for instance by Raymond Nimmer, a law professor at the University of Houston Law Center.

-In November 2013 POV-Ray was relicensed under the Affero General Public License version 3 (or later), after being distributed since 1991 under a FOSS-incompatible, non-commercial source available custom POV-Ray license.
+In November 2013 POV-Ray was relicensed under the GNU Affero General Public License version 3 (or later), after being distributed since 1991 under a FOSS-incompatible, non-commercial source available custom POV-Ray license.
 POV-Ray was developed before FOSS licenses became widely used, therefore the developers wrote their own license which became later a problem due to license incompatibility with the FOSS ecosystem.

-In 2014 the FreeCAD project changed their license from GPL to LGPLv2 due to GPLv3/GPLv2 incompatibilities.
+In 2014, the FreeCAD project changed their license from GPL to LGPLv2 due to GPLv3/GPLv2 incompatibilities.

 In 2014 Gang Garrison 2 relicensed from GPLv3 to MPL for improved library compatibility.

-Also the Dolphin project changed its license from "GPLv2 only" to "GPLv2 or any later" for better compatibility in May 2015.
+In May 2015 the Dolphin project changed its license from "GPLv2 only" to "GPLv2 or any later" for better compatibility.

 In June 2015 mpv started the relicensation process of the project's GPL licensed source code for improved license compatibility under LGPLv2 by getting consent from the majority (95%+) of the contributing developers.
 In August 2016 approx. 90% of the authors could be reached and consented.
 In October 2017 the switch was finalized.

 In July 2015 Seafile switched for improved license compatibility, especially with Git, from the GPLv3 to the GPLv2.

 In 2015 Natron was relicensed from MPL to the GPLv2 to allow better commercialization.

 In 2016 MAME achieved a relicensing of the code base to BSD/GPL after struggling for years with an own written custom license, with non-commercial license terms.

 In August 2016 the MariaDB Corporation relicensed the database proxy server MaxScale from GPL to the non-FOSS but source-available and time-limited Business source license (BSL) which defaults back after three years to GPL.
 In 2017 followed version 1.1, revised with feedback also from Bruce Perens.

 For a long time D back-end source code was available but under a non-open source conform license, because it was partially developed at Symantec and couldn't be relicensed as open source.
 On April 9, 2017, also the back-end part could be relicensed to the open-source Boost Software License.

 On July 27, 2017 Microsoft Research changed the license of space combat simulator Allegiance from the MSR shared source license, under which the game was opened in 2004, to the MIT license.